 for the Home

 steps everyone should take

 Power outages, fires, floods, earthquakes, wind, and storms can interrupt

 utilities, phones, stores, ATMs, and travel.
 You can be forced to leave

-your home because of flooding, sewage backflow, fire, chemical accident, or terrorist
+your home because of flooding, sewage backflow, fire, chemical accident,

-inexpensive common sense preparation document.
+is an inexpensive common sense preparation document.
 It will help your

 commute and vacations.

 The large disaster relief organizations can provide basic relief for a lot

 of people, but need a few days to get set up.
 Wise people are prepared to

 Don't buy any survival kits or anything you are not familiar with.
 After

 the power goes out is not the time to try something new.
 Don't waste your

 money buying "special survival food".
 It will probably get old before you

 need it.
 Just keep your regular canned goods stocked.

-This is not a complete guide to preparation; it is only to give you a starting place.
-Experience,
+This is not a complete guide to preparation; it is only to give you a

-is better than common sense (which doesn't seem
+preparation.
+And nothing is better than common sense (which doesn't seem

-The most effective way to prepare is to have good friends and
+The most effective way to prepare is to have good friends and neighbors.

-group that prepares for disaster together.
+for disaster together.

 Copyright 2005-2024 Ken Young

 This document may be freely